Video-based and self-directed, The One Year Adventure Novel curriculum is easy to use as a home school student.

 New workbooks come with their own curriculum license number so each student can have their own forum account, contest submissions, etc.

 Taking The One Year Adventure Novel (OYAN) in a group or class setting has one great advantage: it’s a ready-made opportunity for peer feedback.
-Students watch the video lessons together and help each other along the writing journey.

 The curriculum has been used by teachers in schools both public and private schools and in co-ops with great success.